Clemapfel/mousetrap/docs/02_signals.md

 ### Blocking Signal Emission

-If we want an object to seize invocation of the signal handler on signal emission, we have two options:
+If we want an object to *not* call the signal handler on signal emission, we have two options:

-We can **disconnect** the signal, which will permanently remove the registered signal handler, using `disconnect_signal_<id>`.
+U sing `disconnect_signal_<id>`, we can **disconnect** the signal, which will permanently remove the registered signal handler.
 This is a quite costly operation and should only rarely be necessary.
-A much more performant and convenient method is that of **blocking** signals:
+A much more performant and convenient method is that of **blocking** the signal.

-Blocking a signal will prevent invocation of the signal handler, not signal emission.
-This means, for our `Button` example, the user can still click the button, however our connected lambda will not be executed when it is clicked.
+Blocking a signal will prevent invocation of the signal handler, not signal emission itself.
+This means, for our `Button` example, the user can still click the button.
+The button still emits the signal, however the connect handler is not called.
+From an end-user perspective, they will click the button and the animation will play, but nothing happens.

 We block a signal using `set_signal_<id>_blocked`, which takes a boolean as its argument.
 We can check whether a signal is currently blocked using `get_signal_<id>_blocked`.

+\collapsible_note_begin{Hint: Visually Disabling the Button}
+We can inform end-users that a `Button` is no longer clickable using `Button::set_can_respond_to_input(false)`.
+This will physically prevent the user from clicking the button.
+We will learn more about functions like these in the [chapter on widgets](04_widgets.md).
+\collapsible_note_end

-Consider the following use-case, in which we manually emit a signal using `emit_signal_<id>`, which triggers identical behavior to that of another entity triggering emission, such as the user clicking the button:
+When is blocking necessary?
+Consider the following use-case, in which we manually emit a signal using `emit_signal_<id>`, which forces signal emission.
+This function is also automatically called when the user clicks the button, but we can call it at any time.

 ```cpp
 static auto button_01 = Button();